Fishest/school/_posts/2010-03-23-face-recognition.markdown

 could try a few things faster, namely removing bad images from the dataset.

+The images I chose to remove included profile images, images that were out of focus, multiple subjects in the image, and expressions or postures that were radically different than the rest of the image set.
+Obviously, the images that worked the best were the ones that were well focused, centrally aligned, and with as symmetric of a face as possible.

 After removing 33 images from the Bush set, I tried the detector with no face window filter and all the the detectors failed.
 When I added it back, I was able to detect Mr. Bush again.
 While looking